Acxiom/metalus/docs/applications.md

 * **className** - The fully qualified class name to load
 * **parameters** - This is an object that contains attributes where the name matches the parameters of the constructor of the class.
-The parameters may also embed objects/list of objects using this sme pattern.
+The parameters may also embed objects/list of objects using this same pattern.

 ### Application Properties
 The application properties section provides a location to place data that may need to be used when setting up the